alex-mccombie/resume_readme/AlexMcCombie-Coder-README.md

 	- Software is more than the code itself - it’s a delicate web of implied connections created by the shape of the code.
 		- You need to be able to see it to change it.
 Visualising software takes focused practice, and the right tunes.
 - 	- Remote work means I get to choose my soundtrack.
-		- I have specific tracks (links below) I use to get into a coding state of mind so I can see the connections.
+		- I have specific tracks (links below) I use to promote a coding state of mind so I can see the connections.
+This is a tried and tested soundtrack of a lot of highly creative coding marathons over the years.

 - High performance
 	- Coding in the cloud age has become a performance art.